Skip to main content

 9. Picnic Blanket Islands

 Lay out several picnic blankets around the space as ‘islands’.
-Everyone pretends they are they are going for a swim in the ocean, and the picnic blankets are islands.
+Everyone pretends they're going for a swim in the ocean, and the picnic blankets are islands.
 The only problem is, sometimes there are sharks in the ocean!
 Whenever you shout ‘Sharks!’ each player must step onto the closest island.
 After everyone is safely and completely on a blanket, ask the group to move around the room again.
 Anyone not completely on a blanket is out.
 As they do this, remove one (or more) blanket(s) and repeat the process.
 You’re allowed more than one person per piece of blanket and a person is on an ‘island’ if no part of their body is touching the surrounding floor.
 You could also make the islands smaller by folding the blankets.

 A noughts and crosses grid is made out of sticks and on a tree stump.
 There are three leaves and four pink flowers on the grid.
 Three flowers have won the game by getting three in the row in a diagonal line from top right to bottom left.